-Medellin row over hit 'glorifying Escobar'
+Mayor angry over hit 'glorifying Escobar'

 Federico Gutiérrez accused Victor Manuelle and Farruko of celebrating drugs and Escobar.

-The salsa, Amarte Duro, or Love You Hard, was released last month.
+The salsa number, Amarte Duro, or Love You Hard, was released last month.

 The mayor said the song ignored the 20,000 victims of the Escobar era.